shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Trees
 - Can use depth-first or breadth-first to traverse a tree.
 - If a binary tree is balanced, depth first search traversal might only be log(n) space complexity
 - Level order BFS traversal can be done using:
   - Just use a single queue if no need to process nodes at a single level
   - Curr_level and next_level quques OR
   - Curr_level and n_current_level iterations

 # DFS
 - If it's a graph instead of tree, we mark visited.
 We don't have to in a tree DFS.
 - Avoid creating additional visited set if modifying input is allowed
 - All Possibilies > DFS
   - Optimize along the way to minimize recursion by adding contraints and early stopping

--   - To track depth during BFS, you can use techniques like cur_level/next_level or loop through the original queue size within an outer loop.
+- To track depth during BFS, you can use techniques like cur_level/next_level or loop through the original queue size within an outer loop.
 - Avoid jumping straight to DFS backtracking for finding solutions.
 Explore simpler approaches first.
 Remember, DFS backtracking is essentially an easy brute-force method to explore all options.

 - There are cases where we are trying to backtrack essentially from the last failure with the help of a for loop to explore other solutions (similar to a graph structure / DFS for example).
 To catch a failed attempt and to continue exploring other options, catch the return False using an if condition and return True inside the if condition.

-# BFS:
+# BFS
 - In a graph, keep marking as visited before enqueing so we don't end up having duplicates in the queue
 - Think of BFS as a general framework.
 The exact implementation will be different based on the application.
   - Having same nodes with different costs in the queue (for example, in the form of priority queue) – Djikstra's/Prim's
 -  At any given moment, a queue in BFS level order traversal would hold no more two levels of nodes.
 - For a binary tree, the maximum number of nodes at a level would be N+1 / 2​ which is also the number of leafs in a full binary tree.
 - At any given moment, the queue contains no more than  **two levels**  of nodes in the tree.
 The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
 As a result, the space needed for the queue would be O(_N_)

 # DFS vs BFS